alejandrocosta1988/project-calculator/README.md

 ## The structure of the Calculator

-The Calculator project is structured with four classes: `Calculator`, `Operations`, `Messages`, and `mainApp`.
+The Calculator project is structured with five classes: `Calculator`, `Operations`, `Messages`, `CaptureUserInputs`, and `mainApp`.
 Each of these classes are responsible for specific tasks, that together build up the calculator, as will be seen in the following sections.
 Class `Messages` is defined within the package `messages`.
-Classes `Calculator` and `Operations` are defined within the package `calculator`.
+Classes `Calculator`, `Operations`, and `CaptureUserInputs` are defined within the package `calculator`.

 ### The `Calculator` class